Au7o mascotAu7o

 2009-2019Ford Flex1998-2010Subaru Forester1996-2001Audi A42023-2025Toyota Sequoia

 P0118 is an OBD-II diagnostic trouble code meaning “Engine Coolant Temperature Sensor Circuit High.”
-The coolant temperature sensor circuit is reading higher than expected.
-Open circuit or sensor failure.
+P0118 indicates the engine coolant temperature (ECT) sensor circuit is reading abnormally high voltage, which the computer interprets as an implausibly cold coolant temperature.
+The ECT sensor changes resistance with temperature and tells the PCM how hot the engine is so it can manage fuel, the cooling fans, and the gauge.
+High voltage on this circuit usually points to an open circuit or a sensor reporting an unrealistically low temperature.
+The car may run rich, struggle to enter closed-loop operation, idle poorly, or show an inaccurate temperature gauge.
 This code is most commonly reported on 2009-2019 Ford Flex, 1998-2010 Subaru Forester, and 1996-2001 Audi A4, plus 1 other vehicle, with repair costs ranging from $30 to $7,000.

 On This Page